ca2/.github/profile/sunos.md

 <!-- Installation -->
-## Installation for a Solaris system (In progress - testing at OpenIndiana...)
+## Installation for a SunOS system (In progress - testing at OpenIndiana...)

 ### Create directory